simoninireland/epydemic/doc/glossary.rst

       network science introduction and Wilf
       :cite:`generatingfunctionology` for a more detailed treatment.

+   giant connected component
+      In :term:`percolation` (and other) processes, the giant connected component (sometimes called the GCC, or simply "the giant component") is a connected component that occupies a substantial fraction of the network.
+The formal definition of the GCC is quite complicated; the common working definition is that a component is "giant" when it includes more that a hundredth of the network's nodes :cite:`PercolationSmearedPhaseTransition`.

    Gillespie simulation
       A simulation technique developed initially for *ab initio* chemistry simulations :cite:`Gillespie76,Gillespie77`.